A Year-Round Guide to Franklin and Nantahala

 1. Tee Time

-Many visitors make the trip to “the cradle of American golf” to hit the links at one of the Pinehurst Resort’s nine world-class golf courses.
+Many visitors make the trip to “the cradle of American golf” to hit the links at one of the Pinehurst Resort’s 10 world-class golf courses.
 Opened in 1907, No. 2 is the most celebrated of the bunch, having hosted multiple U.S. Opens, the PGA Tour Championship, and the Ryder Cup.
-No. 2 is notable not only for the legends who have played it, but also for its recent restoration to original landscaping, which features natural bunker edges and indigenous North Carolina grasses.
-Pinehurst has also done a lot to pioneer and support women’s golf, and unlike some of the country’s other top courses, all Pinehurst golf courses are open to the public.
+No. 2 is notable not only for the legends who have played it, but also for its restoration to original landscaping, which features natural bunker edges, indigenous North Carolina grasses and greens complexes that again beguiled the game’s greats this June.
+Pinehurst has also done a lot to pioneer and support women’s golf, and unlike some of the country’s other top courses, all Pinehurst Resort golf courses are open to the public.
 The clubhouse doubles as a museum, showcasing golf highlights from the resort’s founding to present day.
-A new bar overlooking the 18th hole of No. 2 opens this summer—a perfect spot to sip a mint julep with a slice of history in plain sight.
+The Deuce, which overlooks the 18th hole of No. 2, is a perfect spot to sip a Pinehurst Brewery craft beer with a slice of history in plain sight.

 2. Village shopping

 Wander through the winding streets of Pinehurst Village to browse its many boutiques and galleries.
-Visit Cool Sweats for printed muumuus and modern dresses, Le Feme Chateau for Italian masks and custom-made handbags, and the Roast Office, a beautiful coffee shop in an old post office that doubles as a used bookstore.
-In Southern Pines, browse staff favorites at the Country Bookshop, take a cooking class or sample olive oils at The Flavor Exchange, or pop into Denker’s, a clothing boutique with an original 1920s soda fountain.
+Visit Cool Sweats for printed muumuus and modern dresses, and then head to the Roast Office for a pick-me-up, a beautiful coffee shop in an old post office that doubles as a used bookstore.
+In Southern Pines, browse staff favorites at The Country Bookshop, or pop into Denker Dry Goods, a clothing boutique with an original 1920s soda fountain.

 3. Beaches and trees